 Completed in 1310, Chirk Castle was also built by Edward I as a military fortress.
 Its strategic position overlooking the entry point to the Ceiriog Valley made it important in keeping the Welsh under English rule.
 The castle and its gardens are still inhabited today.

 Powis Castle stands out amongst the many medieval castles in Wales due to its red stone exterior.
-Originally built in the early 13th century it has undergone several improvements and alterations over the years, including the stunning 17th century baroque gardens.
+Originally built in the early 13th century it has undergone several improvements and alterations over the years, including the stunning 17th-century baroque gardens.

 Just outside Cardiff sits Castell Coch, or the “Red Castle”.
 It lies along the River Taff, amidst lush woodland.
 While the original foundations date back several centuries, the present castle was the product of a vivid Victorian imagination.
-It was built in the 19th-century by William Burges for the third Marquess of Bute.
+It was built in the 19th century by William Burges for the third Marquess of Bute.

-The perfectly symmetric concentric walls of Beaumaris Castle in North Wales was amongst the last of Edward I’s massive building programme in the country.
+The perfectly symmetric concentric walls of Beaumaris Castle in North Wales were amongst the last of Edward I’s massive building programme in the country.
 Although it was left unfinished, it is noted for its technical brilliance and impregnable appearance.

-Caerphilly Castle is the largest castle in Wales, and the second largest in the UK after Windsor Castle.
-Covering over 30 acres, it was built in the 13th century by Gilbert de Clare, a Norman nobleman and is known for its concentric defences, large gatehouses, and several artificial lakes.
+Caerphilly Castle is the largest castle in Wales and the second largest in the UK after Windsor Castle.
+Covering over 30 acres, it was built in the 13th century by Gilbert de Clare, a Norman nobleman, and is known for its concentric defences, large gatehouses, and several artificial lakes.